By Jen Spencer

-You’ve been working with a marketing agency for the last year or so, and things seem to be OK.
+You’ve been working with a marketing or design agency for the last year or so, and things seem to be OK.
 The only problem is, you have a nagging feeling that’s making you wonder if you’re working with the right agency.
 Because this is such a significant investment—in terms of not just the expense of your engagement, but also the opportunity costs associated with your overall revenue enablement plan—it’s important to be confident that you're partnering with the right people.

 Take the time to stop and consider these four signs that you’re working with the right agency:

 1. Your Marketing Agency Has Special Expertise You Need

 Chances are, the reason you hired your marketing agency in the first place was they had expertise you needed.
 For example, you may have wanted help implementing and supporting a marketing automation technology like HubSpot, Marketo, or Terminus.
 Perhaps your goal was to execute a demand generation methodology like inbound marketing or account-based marketing (ABM).
 Or maybe the expertise you needed most was tactical, such as blog article writing or video production.
 Regardless, you entered into a partnership because there was something that the marketing agency was able to do for you that you needed at the time.

 - “Does my marketing agency have special expertise in areas my company needs today?”

 - “Does my marketing agency have special expertise my company will need in the near future?”

 Although these questions are simple to ask, they can be challenging to answer—not necessarily because you can’t answer them, but because answering them can be a little uncomfortable.
 When businesses partner with agencies, they build trust and rapport and sometimes even become friends.
 It’s not easy to tell your marketing agency that they no longer have the special expertise your business requires, but it is what’s best for the health and wellness of your business.